jackgallivan/8080-emulator-space-invaders/README.md

 ### Using the latest GitHub release (Windows only)

 1. Download the zip file for the [current release]().
-   - On Linux: Install the libsdl2-dev and libsdl2-mixer-dev packages
+   - On Linux: Install the SDL2 and SDL_mixer development libraries

       ```
       $ sudo apt-get update